brianhigh/gnarwall/doc/DebianLiveFilteringBridge.md

 After a few minutes you will be able to download your image.

 The Live Build web application will show you a link to download your files.
+You will get an email when they are ready.

 Download the files and check the MD5 sum of the image against the MD5 sum listed in the md5sum file.